 What Are the Different Types of Scars and Treatment?

-There are many different types of scars, including the following:
+There are several different types of scars to include:

-Contractures are an abnormal occurrence that happens when a large area of skin is damaged and lost, resulting in a scar.
+Contractures are an abnormal occurrence.
+They occur when a large area of skin is damaged and lost.
+This results in a scar.
 The scar formation pulls the edges of the skin together, causing a tight area of skin.
-The decrease in the size of the skin can then affect the muscles, joints, and tendons, causing a decrease in movement.
+The decrease in the size of the skin can then affect the muscles, joints, and tendons.
+This causes a decrease in movement.
 There are many different surgical treatment options for contractures.
-Some of which may include the following:
+Some of which may include:

 - skin graft or skin flap—Skin grafts or skin flaps are done after the scar tissue is removed.
-Skin grafts involve replacing or attaching skin to a part of the body that is missing skin.
+It involves replacing or attaching skin to a part of the body that is missing skin.
 Skin grafts are performed by taking a piece of healthy skin from another area of the body (called the donor site) and attaching it to the needed area.
 Skin flaps are similar to skin grafts, where a part of the skin is taken from another area, but with the skin flaps, the skin that is retrieved has its own blood supply.
 The section of skin used includes the underlying blood vessels, fat, and muscles.
-Flaps may be used when that area that is missing the skin does not have a good supply of blood because of the location or because of damage to the vessels.
+Flaps may be used when that area that is missing the skin and does not have a good supply of blood.
+This may be caused by damage to the vessels.